GRIFORTIS/Schiavinato_Sharing/WHITEPAPER.md

 As a result, any recovered mnemonic that consists solely of indices in 0–2047 is a standard BIP39 phrase and is accepted by existing wallets without modification.
 The underlying entropy and checksum semantics of BIP39 are preserved.

+The BIP39 specification also defines an **optional passphrase** (sometimes informally called the "25th word") that is combined with the mnemonic in a key-stretching step to derive the wallet seed.
+This passphrase is *not* part of the mnemonic phrase itself: two users with the same 12/24-word phrase but different passphrases derive unrelated seeds.
+Schiavinato Sharing deliberately treats the passphrase as an independent layer and does not attempt to shard or encode it.

+From the perspective of this scheme:

+- **Scope separation**: Because the passphrase is external to the mnemonic word sequence, including it in the arithmetic sharing of word indices would blur a clean boundary in the BIP39 model and complicate interoperability with existing wallets.
+- **Passphrase strength and independence**: A BIP39 passphrase is most effective when it behaves as a separate, high-entropy secret.
+Folding it into the 24-word structure—so that "one set of shares reconstructs both phrase and passphrase"—would weaken this separation and diminish the security value of a strong passphrase.
+- **Plausible deniability**: Many users rely on a passphrase to implement plausible deniability (for example, a decoy wallet with no passphrase and a hidden wallet with a strong passphrase).
+Hard-wiring the passphrase into the same shared structure as the mnemonic would make such policies harder to reason about and less flexible.

+Consequently, Schiavinato Sharing leaves passphrase policy to wallet software and to the user's operational model.
+For long-term backup and inheritance planning, practitioners should carefully assess whether a BIP39 passphrase is necessary, and, if so, how its secret value will be communicated or escrowed to heirs (if at all).
+A rigorous treatment of passphrase design, plausible deniability, and inheritance workflows is beyond the scope of this paper and is best handled as a dedicated topic building on, but distinct from, the arithmetic scheme described here.

 ---

 ### **4. Security Analysis**